-- 10. All employees and associated persons must: - Comply with any anti-money laundering legislation that applies in any jurisdiction in any part of the world in which they might be expected to do business; - Act honestly, responsibly and with integrity; - Safeguard and uphold the College's core values by operating in an ethical, professional and lawful manner at all times. - 11.
+- 11. All employees and associated persons must: - a.
+Comply with any anti-money laundering legislation that applies in any jurisdiction in any part of the world in which they might be expected to do business; - b.
+Act honestly, responsibly and with integrity; - c.
+Safeguard and uphold the College's core values by operating in an ethical, professional and lawful manner at all times. - 12.
 As the anti-money laundering legislation is broad in its scope, complicated and subject to interpretation it is not expected that every employee should always know whether a transaction is reportable or not.
-Therefore, if you know, or have reasonable suspicion that a transaction comes under the anti-money laundering legislation, it must be reported immediately to a member of the Senior Management Group (see 'Responsibilities and Reporting Procedure' below for full details). - 12.
-Transactions that should immediately trigger a concern include (but are not limited to): - Significant overpayment of fees followed by a request for a refund; - o Paying sums due to St Clare's using large amounts of cash; - Requesting large payments to be made cash; - Requesting payments into a bank account in a country different from that of the normal residence of the recipient; - Requesting payments into a bank account in a different name from the person or company with which the applicable contract was made; - Frequent changes of bank accounts. - 13.
+Therefore, if you know, or have reasonable suspicion that a transaction comes under the anti-money laundering legislation, it must be reported immediately to a member of the Senior Management Group (see 'Responsibilities and Reporting Procedure' below for full details). - 13.
+Transactions that should immediately trigger a concern include (but are not limited to): - a.
+Significant overpayment of fees followed by a request for a refund; - b.
+Paying sums due to St Clare's using large amounts of cash; - c.
+Requesting large payments to be made cash; o Requesting payments into a bank account in a country different from that of the normal residence of the recipient; - d.
+Requesting payments into a bank account in a different name from the person or company with which the applicable contract was made; - e.
+Frequent changes of bank accounts. - 14.
 There may be reasonable, legal grounds for making some of these requests (such as a fee-payer changing job and moving to a new country).
 You should consider the sum involved and the objective of the request.
 Reasonable steps should be taken to verify the purpose of the request.
-However, what has been done in the past is not in itself a legitimate reason. - 14.
-As a matter of policy, the College does not accept payments in cash for sums great than £250 for new students, and £500 for existing students.
+However, what has been done in the past is not in itself a legitimate reason. - 15.
+As a matter of policy, the College does not accept payments in cash for sums greater than £250 for new students, and £500 for existing students (see paragraph 16 below).
 Payments in excess of these amounts must be made either by credit card or by one of the usual forms of electronic bank transfer.
-Payments in cash by the College are limited to no more than £10 and are solely for the reimbursement of authorised out of pocket expenses by employees.
+Payments in cash by the College are limited to no more than £10 and are solely for the reimbursement of authorised out of pocket expenses by employees. - 16.
+In exceptional circumstances the Bursar may exercise discretion to permit up to £1,000 but this must be reported to the Governors' FP&GP Committee at the earliest opportunity.